numba/numba/docs/source/developer/contributing.rst

 hints, as well as between Numba types---such as ``Dict`` or ``Literal``---and ``typing`` types of the same name.
 To mitigate the risk of confusion we use a naming convention by which objects of the built-in ``typing`` module are imported with an ``pt`` prefix.
 For example, ``typing.Dict`` is imported as ``from typing import Dict as ptDict``.

+Release Notes
+'''''''''''''

+Pull Requests that add significant user-facing modifications, they may need to be mentioned in the release notes.
+To add a the release notes, you need to create a short ``.rst`` file with a summary and place it in ``docs/source/upcoming_changes``.
+The file ``docs/source/upcoming_changes/README.rst`` details the format and filename conventions.

 Stability
 '''''''''